 From this Los Angeles Times story, consider the following hazards of a parent-teacher discussion of reading.
 “Take reading, perhaps the most important subject in school.
 Teachers engage their students in “phonemic awareness,” “decoding” “systematic, explicit phonics” and “word attack skills.”
 How can parents make sense of this festival of buzzwords?

 And terms change quickly, making it tough for teachers, too.
 “They’re always changing the acronyms that are being thrown around,” said Shana Kensley, 25, a second-year kindergarten teacher in Lompoc, north of Santa Barbara.
 “It gets a little confusing.”
 Case in point: Students still learning English once were known as LEP (limited English proficient).
 Now they’re called ELL (English language learner).

 What to do

-The Los Angeles Times reporter discovered Principal Jeff Carlovsky’s solution. ” … with more than 30 years experience, [he] keeps a jargon handbook on his desk at Cabrillo High School in Lompoc, just for those occasions when someone tosses him a zinger.
+The Los Angeles Times reporter, Duke Helfand, discovered Principal Jeff Carlovsky’s solution. ” … with more than 30 years experience, [he] keeps a jargon handbook on his desk at Cabrillo High School in Lompoc, just for those occasions when someone tosses him a zinger.
 Carlovsky recently spent five years working in the schools of Washington state.
 But he returned a stranger in a strange land, unfamiliar with the local dialect.
 Washington refers to attendance as FTE–full-time enrollment.
 California calls it ADA–average daily attendance.
 “I’m the first one to jump on the bandwagon and say, ‘We ought to get rid of the baloney,’ ” Carlovsky said.
 “I’d get rid of the 25-cent words, break them down into laymen’s terms.”

 Some help translating ed-speak